Posted by Eric Kingsley | Apr 13, 2026

 Some of the verdicts and settlements cited in the review include:

-- A real estate firm was found guilty of firing a general manager at their California facility after she reported break and overtime violations.
+- A company was found guilty of firing an employee at their California facility after she reported break and overtime violations.
 The jury verdict in this case was $4.6 million.

 - A correctional officer who claimed they were discriminated against and harassed because of their sexual orientation and disability was awarded $800,000 plus attorney fees.
 Although the correctional officer also claimed the supervisors retaliated against her for complaining about their actions, the jury ultimately decided that the employer's actions didn't amount to unlawful harassment or discrimination.
 Despite this, the jury awarded the officer $800,000 for emotional distress related to the retaliation claim.